35e/css-themes/README.md

 Once installed navigate to the theme you want to install on this github and click on the `themeName.user.js` file.
 At the top of the file you'll see a `Raw` button (see image).
 You'll then be prompted to install the script.

+Reload the website and you should see the new theme.

-With the userscripts extension on safari you'll have to click on the extension icon and then click on the install button.
+With the userscripts extension on safari you'll have to click on the extension icon and then click on the install button. ([Video tutorial](https://youtu.be/x1r3-L7pdYQ?t=14))

 ![Github](./tutorial/auto/github.png)